TUM-DSE/seminars/WiSe2024-c3-seminar.md

 ## Paper reading list

+Please use the following list to select a paper (FCFS):

 - The list of papers will be released on Slack *in the first week* of the course.